-The UK Department for Business, Energy and Industrial Strategy (BEIS) has partnered with PA Consulting Services to deliver the Skills-shares programme under UK PACT (Partnering for Accelerated Climate Transitions) programme funded by UK International Climate Finance.
+The UK Government has partnered with PA Consulting Services to deliver Skill-Shares under the UK PACT (Partnering for Accelerated Climate Transitions) programme, funded by the UK International Climate Finance.

 Our experts bring their specific technical and commercial knowledge and expertise to the programme.
-Many have foreign language skills which will assist them in communicating and sharing best practice while working with partner countries to achieve their net zero ambitions.
+Many also have foreign language skills which will assist them in communicating and sharing best practice while working with partner countries to achieve their net zero ambitions.